syds-git/openSUSE-docs-revamped/project/docs/microos_getting_started.md

 ## Setting up MicroOS as a desktop OS
 ### Pre-installation
-1. Download an ISO image from [https://en.opensuse.org/Portal:MicroOS/Downloads](https://en.opensuse.org/Portal:MicroOS/Downloads)
+1. Download an ISO image from [https://en.opensuse.org/Portal:MicroOS/Downloads](https://en.opensuse.org/Portal:MicroOS/Downloads); _Choose the Tumbleweed base, as the LEAP base does not contains patterns for the desktop._
 2. Write the ISO on a USB drive and start the installation proces.
 3. Select GNOME or KDE Plasma as desktop environment.
 4. Select _Encryption_ if desired.